Maxi2022gt/xyGDIOnly/README.md

 # xy.exe GDI Only
-basically xy.exe but its safety. nothing more to say
+basically xy.exe but its safety. credits to jazzstuff

+nothing more to say